maul-esel/ahkbook/en/_posts/2011-10-29-Introduction.markdown

 ## What can't AutoHotkey do?
 There are just two things:
 * **Performance:** AutoHotkey is a scripting language.
 That means, it is interpreted each time it's run.
 This has of course some impact on performance.
-* **Compilation**: AutoHotkey cannot be used as a shell extension or something, as it can't be binary-compiled.
+* **Compilation**: AutoHotkey cannot be used as a shell extension or be injected into another process, as it can't be compiled to a dll.
 There's a compiler, but it only compiles to an \*.exe, and it doesn't compile the AutoHotkey source code to a binary.

 Both issues might be (partially) solved later by the IronAHK version.